YouCanTouCan/Emulation-Station-Guide/README.md

 7. Click Start and wait till it's finished

 ### Steam (Flatpak):
 If you installed Steam through flatpak, it takes a little more work to get your games working through ES-DE unfortunately.
+If you don't know what flatpak is, ignore this section.

 1. Remember the ROM-Directory folder you selected/made in step 1.9?
 I hope you do.
 Go there in your file explorer.
 2. Go into your folder for these games - perhaps "steam" or "pc" or so on.